pablo-reyes8/pytorch-cnn-architectures/README.md

     2012 : **AlexNet**
         - Winner of ILSVRC 2012
         - Popularized GPUs, ReLU, and Dropout
         - Marked the start of modern Deep Learning

+    2014 : **VGG**
+        - Very deep CNN (16–19 layers) with simple 3×3 conv filters
+        - Demonstrated depth as a key factor for accuracy
+        - Became a widely used feature extractor in transfer learning

     2015 : **ResNet**
         - Introduced *residual connections*
         - Enabled training of 100+ layer networks